virtualanup/phphitcounter/README.md

-PHP Hit Counterr
+PHP Hit Counter
 =============

 This is a simple file based hit counter made in PHP.
+For more information, visit http://virtualanup.com/php-file-based-hit-counter-script/.